STARTING POINT: An idea

 Let’s think of the drug approval process as a puzzle.
 Before starting the puzzle, the drug sponsor has to figure out the dosage form of the drug and the dosage regimen that will be on the drug’s label.

 The dosage form is the drug’s physical form when it comes out of the manufacturing facility.
-There are several categories of dosage forms, including oral and injectable.
+There are several types of dosage forms, including oral and injectable.
 A drug given by mouth is an oral dosage form.
-Tablets and capsules are two types of an oral dosage form.
+Tablets and capsules are two variations of an oral dosage form.
 A drug that is injected under the skin, into muscle, or into a vein is an injectable dosage form.
-A solution is a common type of an injectable dosage form.
+A solution is a common injectable dosage form.

 The dosage regimen includes: